Astrology Booth

 eNewsletter Sign-up

-Choose either or both: GENERAL LIST (for occasional newsletters, monthly or so, with astrological information, Janet's events and special offers on services) and/or BLOG FOLLOWERS (for morning messages with the day rating and brief "cosmic weather report" and occasional essay blogs).
+Choose either or both: GENERAL LIST (for occasional newsletters with astrological information, Janet's events and special offers on services) and/or BLOG FOLLOWERS (for morning messages with the day rating and brief "cosmic weather report" and occasional essay blogs).
 At any time, use "Update Profile" at the bottom of an email to join or unsubscribe from a list.

 Select list(s) to subscribe to